 It is said that the dominant theme of a culture can be determined from the tallest building you will see when you come into town and the tallest building in Tiruvannamalai is a huge, ancient Shiva temple, the largest one in India.
-Of course the culture here is very different from any city in the west.
-This small town exists in the shadow of an anceint and still living religious culture and to a considerable degree, life still revolves around the dominant themes of worship and for a few, Realization.
-I came to India to bathe in such a culture and in this place it is embodied in a thousand-year-old stone temple dedicated to a God who is still remembered, fervently prayed to, infinitely mysterious and often invoked.
+Of course, the culture here is very different from any city in the West.
+This small town exists in the shadow of an ancient and still living religious culture and to a considerable degree, life still revolves around the dominant themes of worship and for a few, Realization.
+I came to India to bathe in such a culture and in this place, it is embodied in a thousand-year-old stone temple dedicated to a God who is still remembered, fervently prayed to, infinitely mysterious, and often invoked.

 Let me explain what I mean by this:

 Many years ago, I climbed Mount Washington in New Hampshire.
 The Appalachian Trail crosses the summit of the mountain at nearly 7000 feet an elevation above the tree line.
 We encountered heavy fog and clouds as we passed amongst huge rock fields and clambered over scree and boulders.
 The fog and clouds obscured everything more than ten yards away, no trail was discernible and we would have been lost if it were not for the cairns or piles of rocks left by earlier travelers to mark the path.
 Without the work someone else had done on those wild rocky slopes, if not for the cairns they left behind, we would have gotten lost and spent a very uncomfortable night, exposed to the elements on the mountain.